Cisco Silicon One QoS White Paper

 Peak information rate and max burst

-Peak Information Rate (PIR) and max burst are the next set of parameters that must be understood.
+Peak information rate (PIR) and max burst are the next set of parameters that must be understood.
 If rate and burst are associated with the first bucket, the PIR and max burst are associated with a second bucket.
 The max burst defines the depth of the second bucket, while the PIR is the amount of data that can be forwarded from the second bucket.
 One way of thinking of PIR is as an extra-small bucket that allows additional rate if resources are available.

 Packet color

-Packet color is a new concept introduced with Cisco Silicon One Q200 switches.
+Packet color is a method of identifying traffic types introduced with Cisco Silicon One switches.
 Here traffic can take on one of two colors, green or yellow.
-The color is determined by a 1-bit value (either 0 or 1) called the discard class, and this is attached to the packet during the internal processing in the switch.
-The value does not carry over to other devices in the network and is either 0 (green) or 1 (yellow).
-The packet color comes into play during congestion management and can be used by either WTD (weighted tail drop) or WRED (weighted random early detection) algorithms.
-During congestion, yellow packets will be dropped more aggressively than green packets, allowing for control over packet drops in the event of congestion.
+The color is determined by a 1-bit value (either 0 = green or 1 = yellow) called the discard class, and this is attached to the packet during the internal processing in the switch (the value does not carry over to other devices in the network ).

 Packet color can be set unconditionally using the command set discard-class 1: